DOORS

-Rational Dynamic Object Oriented Requirements System (DOORS) (formerly Telelogic DOORS) is a requirement management tool.
+IBM Engineering Requirements Management DOORS (Dynamic Object Oriented Requirements System) (formerly Telelogic DOORS, then Rational DOORS) is a requirements management tool.
 It is a client–server application, with a Windows-only client and servers for Linux, Windows, and Solaris.
 There is also a web client, DOORS Web Access.

-Rational DOORS has its own programming language called DOORS eXtension Language (DXL).
+IBM Engineering Requirements Management DOORS Family has its own programming language called DOORS eXtension Language (DXL).

-Rational DOORS Next Generation is now developed on the IBM Jazz platform.
+IBM Engineering Requirements Management DOORS Next is now developed on the IBM Jazz platform.
 The Jazz platform uses Open Services for Lifecycle Collaboration (OSLC).

-In order to complete its functionality, Rational DOORS has an open architecture that supports third-party plugins.
+In order to complete its functionality, IBM Engineering Requirements Management DOORS Next has an open architecture that supports third-party plugins.

 DOORS was originally published by Quality Systems and Software Ltd (QSS) in 1991.

 Telelogic acquired QSS in mid-2000 and IBM acquired Telelogic in 2008.

 History

-DOORS was created by Dr Richard Stevens, a researcher through the 1970's and 1980's at the European Space Agency's Research Institute (ESRIN).
-The first version was provided to the UK Ministry of Defence in 1991-2.
+DOORS was created by Dr Richard Stevens, a researcher through the 1970s and 1980s at the European Space Agency's Research Institute (ESRIN).
+The first version was provided to the UK Ministry of Defence in 1991–2.
 The first commercial version was released in 1993.